min2ha/ukwa-site/content/target/51682/index.en.md

   "subject": "Brexit"
 }

-# House of Lords Hansard: 30th March 2017:  Brexit: Legislating for the United Kingdom’s Withdrawal from the European Union

 David Davis's statement on the publication of the White Paper on the Great Repeal Bill is read and debated in the Lords.